-Can you tell us about playing Amber in The Midnight Gang?
+Can you tell us about playing Amber in the screen adaptation of David Walliams’ The Midnight Gang?

 Amber was a bossy (I’m in charge) character, which was fun for me to play as that is very different to my own personality so I tried really hard not to laugh many times because of how sassy she was in speaking to the new boy Tom when he came into the ward.
 As it turned out, she was very caring in the the end.